MythicP/Fighter_Game_experiment/README.md

 Note: Currently there is a bugg that casus it to stutter

-not much is currntly implemented byond movement and 1 attack animation and the netcode
+not much is currntly implemented byond movement and 1 attack animation and the netcode To run, download the CritFighter folder and run the exe inside of it.

 controles are
 a: left